cs3411-22f/cs3411-22f.github.io/syllabus.md

 -   Homeworks include programming assignments, written responses, and a long final programming project.
 Each of these components *can* involve individual *interviews* about your code and design.
--   There will be a midterm and a final.
-If students show up late consistently, there will also be unannounced quizzes during class.
+-   There will be a midterm and a series of quizzes in the second half of the semester (instead of a final).
 -   For full credit, you must acheive 2 participation points each week.
     You will receive 1 participation point each week for attending Lab.
     Another point can be earned by actively participating in class or on discord.